Session Type(s): Panel

 We are sadly too aware of violent interactions with the police, especially in communities of color, yet rarely acknowledge the role the Pentagon Budget plays in domestic police violence.
 As law enforcement agencies ramp up purchases of military weapons and equipment and local police adopt aggressive military tactics, the lethality of confrontations with police has intensified.
 The bloated Pentagon Budget drives excessive militarism abroad and on the US border, which exacerbates racism in U.S. foreign policy driven by special interests seeking to profit from war.
 Our panel will convene Chicago activists and national budget and policy experts to draw a clear line from the Pentagon Budget to militarized policing at home and racism worldwide.

 Mariam Malik leads the Congressional Progressive Caucus Center’s (CPC Center) foreign policy program.
 The CPC Center is 501(c)3 non-profit organization that works to create people-centered policies and build up the progressive movement.
-Mariam’s foreign policy work at the CPC Center includes working with movement partners, grassroots leaders, and researches on topics such as the bloated Pentagon Budget, U.S. arms sales, the war in Yemen, the Iran Nuclear Deal, sanctions on Afghanistan, Iran, Cuba, Venezuela, and other countries, nuclear policies and disarmament, and other topics.
+Mariam’s foreign policy work at the CPC Center includes working with movement partners, grassroots leaders, and researches on topics such as the bloated Pentagon Budget, U.S. arms sales, the war in Yemen, the Iran Nuclear Deal, sanctions, congressional war powers, nuclear policies and disarmament, and other topics.
 Prior to joining the CPC Center she worked in Congress at the Committee on House Administration.
 Prior to that she worked in the British House of Commons for a Member of Parliament on various issues such as women’s rights, Brexit, the war in Yemen, and funding for the NHS.
 She received her Bachelor’s of Art in Political Science from the University of Kentucky and her Master’s of Science in European Union Politics from the London School of Economics and Political Science.

 Keyanna Jones is a Political and Social Justice Activist and Community Organizer, who is a staunch advocate for quality, affordable childcare and equity in education.
 She currently works with Community Movement Builders to educate, engage and empower the Black Community in Atlanta, Georgia.
 She is an ordained minister and proprietor of E Equals MC Squared Educational Services, LLC, where she works as a Homeschool Curriculum Consultant, IEP Advocate and German Translator.
 Keyanna is the wife of Jerrod R. Moore and mother to their 5 unique and extraordinary children.